-A sign that your brain fog may be cause for concern is when memory problems and other cognitive issues interfere with normal functioning.
+Your brain fog may be cause for concern when memory problems and other cognitive issues interfere with normal functioning.
 People with mild cognitive decline and/or early stages of dementia may find they have difficulty completing simple, everyday tasks like paying bills.

 This infographic from the National Institute on Aging details some common differences between normal aging and signs of serious memory loss.

 Brain Fog and COVID-19

 Experiencing brain fog long after recovering from COVID-19 is common.
 As Aviv Clinics physician Dr. Mohammed Elamir, MD, FACP, explains, there is a link between where the COVID-19 virus attacks the brain and how that impacted location affects long COVID symptoms.

 If you’ve had COVID-19 and haven’t felt the same since, reach out to a trusted physician.

 - Your current physical activity levels

 - Possible nutritional deficiencies

 - Possible infections and inflammatory diseases/conditions

 Your doctor may also request a blood test, Electroencephalogram (EEG), CT scan, or advanced MRI.